radusuciu/radusuciu.com/src/content/posts/notes-on-my-python-development-setup.md

 ```

 The last line is unrelated to memory issues and has to do with allowing me to access the container from Windows using `localhost`.

+### Accessing WSL2 from Windows Explorer

+One benefit of WSL2 over the original is that you can now safely access and manipulate Linux files from Windows.
+You can see all files by entering

 ## Other software used